Procurement Law, Strategy and Practice by Distance Learning LLM

 Delivered on a part-time, distance learning basis, this course will appeal to candidates who wish to remain in full-time work whilst engaging in part-time study, or those who cannot physically move to the UK to engage in postgraduate study.

-This course has a January start date.
-It is a 2-year part-time programme, upon successful completion of which the candidate will be awarded an LLM Masters in Procurement Law, Strategy and Practice.
+This course offer both a January and September start date.
+This is a 2-year part-time programme, upon successful completion of which the candidate will be awarded an LLM Masters in Procurement Law, Strategy and Practice.

 For some candidates who do not wish to proceed to the Masters level, there are also 2 exit qualifications available, namely the Postgraduate Certificate and Postgraduate Diploma in Procurement Law, Strategy and Practice.